Point To Point

 6.)
 More Transparency

 Tracing a high volume of LTL shipments presents challenges, as each one has its own unique tracking number.
-With freight consolidation, multiple shipments spend the majority of time on a single tracking number – only breaking out separately for the final delivery.
+With shipment consolidation, multiple shipments spend the majority of time on a single tracking number – only breaking out separately for the final delivery.

 Challenges to Consider